ethereum/devp2p/discv5/discv5-theory.md

 Radius estimation for topic search is similar to the estimation procedure for advertisement, but samples the average number of results from TOPICQUERY instead of average time to registration.
-The radius estimation value can be shared with the registration algorithm if the the same topic is being registered and searched for.
+The radius estimation value can be shared with the registration algorithm if the same topic is being registered and searched for.

 [EIP-778]: ../enr.md
+[encoding section]: ./discv5-wire.md#packet-encoding
 [PING]: ./discv5-wire.md#ping-request-0x01
 [PONG]: ./discv5-wire.md#pong-response-0x02
 [FINDNODE]: ./discv5-wire.md#findnode-request-0x03